mtmorgan/grantpubcite/README.md

     package.
 -   [Case study: ITCR](articles/case_study_itcr.html) for an
     illustration of package use analysing grants in the NIH Information Technology in Cancer Research portfolio of grants.
+The ITCR is particularly interesting because of it’s focus on ‘dry-lab’ technology / software, multi-year duration, and sequence of grants representing a progression from small grants emphasizing innovation to large grants to sustain essential resources.
+-   [Case study: IOTN](articles/case_study_iotn.html) looks at the NIH NCI Immuno-Oncology Translation Network portfolio of grants; the IOTN servers as an interesting ‘wet-lab’ comparison for ITCR.
 -   [Case study: specific
     projects](articles/case_study_project_nums_quick.html) provides a
     quick explorartion of publications and citations arising from two